diegoaugusto/ProductApp/README.md

 ![Delete Product](./images/6-deleted.png)

 ## Enhancements
-There is a list of enhancements planned for this project.
+There is a list of enhancements (TODOs) planned for this project:

 - Decrease size of the package (remove files that are not needed to be on Git)
 - Improve unit test coverage
 - Create swagger documentation for API
-- Add tutorial to the README file